jonkelleyatrackspace/testvapi/README.md

 Just because your unit tests all pass != mean the applications external state will meet a particular criteria.

 Our goals are simple:

 1. Connect to an API from the viewpoint of a customer and run every operation

-3. Validate and all facets of the API response.
+3. Verify and all facets of an API response.

-4. Report all metrics to graylog for ops.
+4. Report all metrics to graylog for ops/qe

 Your QE people can test your applications using their console as a reporting tool.
 Your OPs people can run these tests from cron or another scheduler and get metrics on API performance 24/7 in graylog.